 "I've had a bad cold for three days.
 My body aches, my nose is stuffy, my throat is sore and I'm coughing a lot at night.
-Do I need to come in to the Student Health and Counseling Center?"
+Do I need to come into Student Health Services?"

 It sounds like you've got a "cold."
 A cold is an upper respiratory infection caused by a virus that inflames the membranes in the lining of the nose and throat.
 Most young adults suffer from two to four colds a year.